-Copyright law and enforcement in Russia clearly fails to conform to the "adequate and effective protection" standard demanded of our trading partners in our GSP trade law.
-Russia has been on-notice for years that it must take appropriate action to meet its "part of the bargain" in receiving these unilateral trade benefits.
+Copyright law and enforcement in Russia clearly fails to conform to the "adequate and effective protection" standard demanded of our trading partners.
+Russia has been placed on the Priority Watch List for 9 straight years while the number of optical disc plants grew from 2 in 1996 to at least 42 today.
+Russia is failing to comply with our GSP eligibility rules.
+For too many years, Russia has been on-notice that it must take appropriate action to meet its "part of the bargain" in receiving these unilateral trade benefits.
 So far, its part of the bargain has not been met.

-IIPA believes that the U.S. government should immediately suspend Russia's eligibility to participate in this trade program given its lack of compliance with the requirements of the GSP program.
+IIPA believes that the U.S. government should immediately designate Russia a Priority Foreign Country, and should suspend Russia's eligibility to participate in this trade program given its overall enforcement deficiencies and its lack of compliance with the requirements of the GSP program.